IconoclastLabs/motion-rubberstamp/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your RubyMotion app's Gemfile:

     gem 'motion-rubberstamp'